Transavia France: Business trends

 The performance figures for the Transavia brand operations (Transavia and Transavia France) are reported within the published annual accounts of their ultimate parent, Air France-KLM.
 The financials for both parts of the brand are fully incorporated in the Air France-KLM accounts.

 Business model

-Transavia operates as a low-cost carrier and, as such, uses a single aircraft type (Boeing 737 in their case) with a single class of cabin.
+Transavia operates as a low-cost carrier and, as such, uses a single aircraft type (Boeing 737, to be replaced by the Airbus A320neo family) with a single class of cabin.
 The airline offers the "Assortment on Board" buy on board service offering food and drinks for purchase.

 Head office

 Transavia France is headquartered at Paris-Orly Airport in Paray Vieille Poste.

 Destinations

-The airline reaches in the summer 2022 100 destinations from Paris Orly and hence 1st low-cost company with Paris departures.
+The airline reached 100 destinations from Paris-Orly in the summer of 2022, becoming the largest low-cost airline in Paris by destinations served.

 Fleet

 As of August 2025, Transavia France operates the following aircraft:

-The expansion strategy includes 10 additional aircraft by year with roughly 71 planes for summer 2023 leading to a doubled fleet by 2025.
+Awards and recognition

+On 24 June 2024, Transavia was voted runner-up for Best Low-Cost Airline in Europe for the year 2024 by Skytrax.